scream104/psych596/activities/multi-regression/spss/multi-regression-instructions-spss.md

   - click "OK" to run the regression models

 - take a look at the output.
 The **Model Summary**, **ANOVA**, and **Coefficients** tables have the same information that we had in our previous model (`age` as the only predictor), but now it is labeled as "Model 1".
 We also have information for "Model 2" which includes both `age` and `pretest_score` as predictors.
 In addition, now we have some extra columns in the **Model Summary** table under the heading "Change statistics" because we selected the "R squared change" option this time.
 Our interpretation of all the info is the same as before, but the change statistics now give us some info to ***compare the two models***:
     - **R Square Change:** the increase in proportion of variance explained by one model compared to another.
 For Model 1, this is compared to the no-predictor model, thus the number is equal to the R squared value for Model 1.
 For Model 2, this is the increase in R squared for Model 2 compared to Model 1 (.608 - .010 = .597 #with a little rounding error).
+This tells us that adding `pretest_score` to the model increased the proportion of variance explained by .597.
     - **F Change (and Sig.):** For Model 1 it is the same as the F-statistic (Mean Square for the model divided by Mean Square of the Residual).
 For Model 2 it is essentially a ratio of error (RSS=residual sum of squares) of one model to the other.
 If one model is better at explaining the outcome than the other, than the RSS of the worse model will be greater than the RSS of the better model, and the F-statistic quantifies that for us (and gives a Sig./p-value under the null hypothesis that the models are equivalent).
 Here the F change stat is calculated as in equation 9.13 in the Field textbook.
-The Sig. value here tells us that the F change stat is unlikely under the null hypothesis (that the models are equivalent).
+The Sig. value here tells us that the F change stat is unlikely (p < .001 - for the exact value you can double click on the table) under the null hypothesis (that the models are equivalent).
 In other words, the difference in variance explained by `age`+`pretest_score` vs `age` alone is unlikely if the models are equivalent (so the fuller model is better at explaining variance).
 A few points to keep in mind:
-      - When you report a model comparison this way you would report the F-statistic as well as the change in R-squared (R^2 of better model minus R^2 of the worse model).
-But one important issue is that adding more predictors will always increase R^2.
+      - When you report a model comparison this way you would report the F-statistic as well as the change in R-squared (R<sup>2</sup> of better model minus R<sup>2</sup> of the worse model).
+But one important issue is that adding more predictors will always increase R<sup>2</sup>.
       - For this reason you may also report other indicators of model fit that account for the number of predictors, such as AIC and BIC (see Chapter 9 of the Field Textbook).
-      - You can't an AIC value from SPSS using the Linear Regression dialog box but there are other ways to get it - see section 9.9.2 of the textbook and [this page by Jeramy Townsley](http://fallcreekrenovation.blogspot.com/2013/04/comparing-between-regression-models.html).
+      - You can't get an AIC value from SPSS using the Linear Regression dialog box but there are other ways to get it - see section 9.9.2 of the textbook and [this page by Jeramy Townsley](http://fallcreekrenovation.blogspot.com/2013/04/comparing-between-regression-models.html).

-    - **Collinearity Statistics:** In any model with multiple predictors, if predictors in the model are highly correlated with each other, we have *multi-collinearity* (see Field textbook section 9.9.3).
+    - **Collinearity Statistics:** (in the **Coefficients** table) In any model with multiple predictors, if predictors in the model are highly correlated with each other, we have *multi-collinearity* (see Field textbook section 9.9.3).
 This causes issues where the estimates of coefficients for correlated predictors are unstable (large std err and highly variable across samples).
 Thus, if our predictors are collinear, we can't assess their individual importance in the model (and can't trust the t and Sig. values of collinear predictors).
-An easy way to check for multi-collinearity is by looking at the *VIF* (variance inflation factor) for each predictor.
+An easy way to check for multi-collinearity is by looking at the *VIF* (variance inflation factor, listed for each predictor).
 It measures the shared variance between one predictor and the others.
 The reciprocal of VIF is called *tolerance*.
 A general rule of thumb is that you should worry if you have VIF > 5 for any predictor in the model.
+You will also see a separate table called **Collinearity Diagnostics** - this has more detailed information on collinearity between pairs of predictors, but the tolerance and VIF information in the **Coefficients** table is generally sufficient to identify a problem.

 #### Model Diagnostics